ImperialCollegeLondon/hcr2024_tutorial/Readme.md

     - From the container,  initialise a catkin workspace using `catkin init`, create a package in the `src` folder, and build the workspace using `catkin build`.

 You now have a functional development environment.
 You can move on to stage3 using `git checkout stage3`.
 Don't forget to `git stash` your changes before.

+### Stage 3 - Running the simulation
+1) To simulate the robot, we will use the [`p3at_tutorial` ROS package](https://github.com/Gastd/p3at_tutorial).
+Clone it in your workspace, start the container, and build it.
+Create a new `Makefile` command that starts the container and installs any missing dependancies using `rosdep` (something like `rosdep install --from-paths src --ignore-src --rosdistro noetic -y`).
+2) In order to use the Gazebo simulator from inside the container, we need to give the container access to our display.
+We've updated the `Makefile` to reflect this; take a minute to understand how.
+3) Using the instructions in the package's readme, run the simulation environment ONLY, not `move_base` or `amcl`.
+4) Find a way to use the `keyboard_teleop` ROS package to control the simulated robot with your keyboard.